-The owner or, if the property is owned by more than one person, all of the owners, must be 65 years of age or over by December 31, 2019.
-If spouses or siblings own property jointly, only one of them is required to be 65 years of age or over.
+The owner or, if the property is owned by more than one person, all of the owners, must be 65 years of age or over by December 31, 2015.
+If the husband and the wife or siblings own property jointly, only one of them is required to be 65 years of age or over.
 There is an exception to this rule in the event of the death of a spouse.
 If an exemption has already been granted on the property, the survivor may be able to retain it if he or she is 62 years of age or over.